zxrossco/ProxmoxVE/README.md

 <div style="border: 2px solid #d1d5db; padding: 20px; border-radius: 8px; background-color: #f9fafb;">
   <h2 align="center">Proxmox VE Helper-Scripts: A Community Legacy</h2>
   <p>Dear Community,</p>
   <p>In agreement with <a href="https://github.com/tteck">tteck</a> and <a href="https://github.com/community-scripts">Community-Scripts</a>, this project has now transitioned into a community-driven effort.
-We aim to continue his work, building on the foundation he laid to support Proxmox users worldwide.</p>
+We aim to continue his work, building on the foundation he laid to support Proxmox users worldwide.
+Tteck sadly <a href="https://github.com/community-scripts/ProxmoxVE/discussions/237">passed away in early November 2024</a>.
+This project will be a memorial for his incredible contribution to the community.</p>

 <p align="center">
   <a href="https://helper-scripts.com">